bennyz/notes/qarax-storage-design-draft.md

 2. By analysing the URI scheme, we see that path is a local file.
 We then create a new empty file with the provided size (or use the actual file to the determine the size?) in the qarax-node host
 `/home/qarax/storage/local/01199fac-f06a-4240-ba3c-87e0b70f4d4f/<new UUID>`
 3. Start an `nbd` server exporting the created file
-4. Once creation complete (should be quick) we can create an entry in the database
+4. Once creation completes (should be quick) we can create an entry in the database
-5. Respond to the user with the details, containing the volume id, and the NBD export the should be mounted
+5. Respond to the user with the details, containing the volume id, and the NBD export that should be mounted
 6. Perform the upload by copying to the mapped nbd device

 ##### Issues